software-mansion/radon-ide/README.md

 # [Radon IDE](https://ide.swmansion.com)

-[Radon IDE](https://ide.swmansion.com) is an extension for VSCode and Cursor that turns your code editors into a fully-featured IDE for developing React Native and Expo apps.
+[Radon IDE](https://ide.swmansion.com) is an extension for VSCode and Cursor that turns your code editors into fully-featured IDEs for developing React Native and Expo apps.

 ### 💽 Installation and Usage

 You can install Radon IDE with VSCode using the **Install** button on our [VSCode Marketplace page](https://marketplace.visualstudio.com/items?itemName=swmansion.react-native-ide).

-You can also install it directly from the **Extension** tab in VSCode or Cursor.
+You can also install it directly from the **Extensions** tab in VSCode or Cursor.
 First, open your editor, navigate to the **Extensions** tab, and search for `Radon IDE`.
 Then, use the **Install** button to install it:

 ![Installation guide for VSCode](packages/docs/static/img/docs/ide_install_vscode.png)